Ps4lmmy/Digital-Investigation/README.md

 ### 4. `BNS04.ZIP` — Supplemental Project Data
 - **Signature:** `50 4B 03 04`
 - **Artefact:**
-  - Contains a BNS-themed financial report, and a flier with the wordings inviting people to join BNC internship.
+  - Contains a BNS-themed financial report, and a flier with the wordings inviting people to join BNS internship.

 ---